What If Power Got Erased From Politics Equation?

 In few of my articles with political themes I always introduced myself as a political cynic.
 Usually, I don't have a particularly high opinion of cynics, as they tend to belittle something almost for sake of belittling itself, while not suggesting any alternative solution.

-Well, I guess I would have to trick you into reading those other articles if I was to leave to them to explain my being a political cynic---and I won't do that.
 You see, I simply don't trust politicians, any of them, and you just couldn't catch me having a favorite even if she looked like a movie star instead of a middle aged woman, or if he had an I.Q. of 200 plus every medal in existence for defending his country.

 As you will be able to gather from my upcoming description of my ideal political leader, a candidate's capacity and inclination of lying would never have a chance to become an issue, because his resume would have to be very straightforward and easily verifiable, just like a resume of an applicant for any job.